apache/commons-dbcp/doc/README.txt

 Before running these examples make sure you have registered the database driver you want to use.
 If you don't you will get the following error:
-"org.apache.commons.dbcp.DbcpException: java.sql.SQLException: No suitable driver"
+"org.apache.commons.dbcp2.DbcpException: java.sql.SQLException: No suitable driver"

 The DriverManager class will attempt to load the driver classes referenced in the "jdbc.drivers" system property.
 For example you might specify